josema88/jmordonez-site/content/posts/6-things-you-can-do-right-now-to-become-better-software-developer.md

 Now on the other side I also try to be someone that helps the less experienced to improve.
 This is not rocket science, this is about to guide or help others when they need it.
 In a situation when you’re teaching or mentoring I think that your technical skills could increase.
 On my particular case I experienced the “learning by teaching” and it’s double satisfying.

-Well, those are the “tips” that I can share with you so far.
+Well, those are the “tips” that I can share with you so far, maybe some of them are obvious but the key is to just do it.
 If you have more tips or comments you can share with us.

 Thanks for reading.